 What is Sklice?

-Sklice Lotion is a prescription medicine for topical use on the hair and scalp only.
+Sklice Lotion is an over-the-counter (OTC) medicine for topical use on the hair and scalp only.
 Sklice Lotion is used to treat head lice in people 6 months of age and older.

 It is not known if Sklice Lotion is safe and effective for children under 6 months of age.